jfvelezserrano/SiameseSignatureVerificator/README.md

 We tested our approach on the SigComp11 dataset and achieved 4% of ERR in verification which demonstrates the generalization capabilities of our proposal.

+# Installation

+pip install requirements.txt
+python

+# Test the system working

+Using this [link](http://193.147.52.134:9000/) you can test the system working.
+To do that, first you have to create two PNG images with the signatures to be compared.

 # License

 You are free to: